Game Rules

 Above applies to Academy players in their development season as well.

-Youth players (x numbers) in the reserves - 23 rated for outfield players, 18 for secondaries, and 28 for Goalkeepers
+Youth players (x numbers) in the reserves - 19 rated for outfield players (all stats), 24 for Goalkeepers

 If unsure please PM or e-mail before donating.
 All donations are non-refundable under ANY circumstances.